 Panama City, Florida 32401

-The Publishing Museum is looking for volunteers to assist with the Historic Walking Tours that occur every Wednesday & Friday from 2:30pm to 3:30pm.
-If you are interested in volunteering or would like to participate in a tour, call the Museum Coordinator at 872-7208 or stop by the museum.
+The Publishing Museum is looking for volunteers to assist with the Historic Walking Tours that occur every Wednesday and Friday from 1:30pm to 2:30pm and docents to greet visitors and share the history of the museum as well as St. Andrews.
+If you are interested in volunteering or would like to participate in a tour, call the Museum at 872-7208 or stop by the museum.